 5. Admissions Decision

 Review: Once an application is completed, all documents are compiled and sent to the Acceptance Committee.
-Decisions are made within two weeks of the applications getting sent to the committee.
+Applications our sent in bulk to the Acceptance Committee once per month, and then acceptance boxes are sent out at the beginning of the following month.

 Acceptance & Next Steps: Upon acceptance, continue to be there for the student, guiding them through the “Next Steps” of enrollment and encouraging them to get their necessary forms in.